fabianoh130/GcodeToolbox/README.md

 # Version

+## 3.8
+* Added origin offset
+* Fixed a bug where finishing pass was showed in facing operation
+* Added Cross and contour finish to facing
+* Fixed a bug where the playback would skip some steps when de speed was changed
+* Added the playback speed to the local storage save so it doesnt have to be set each time

 ## 3.7
 * Fixed an issue reported by a user where the copy gcode button did not work when ran in a Docker environment.